Temporary Seller's Permits

 |Must file, even if no sales||Must file, even if no sales|

 |Get a REGULAR seller's permit||Get a TEMPORARY seller's permit|

-Churches and nonprofit organizations are not exempt from collecting and paying the tax on sales they make, unless the event meets specific criteria (learn more in our brochure Nonprofit Groups and Churches (#50)).
-Churches and nonprofits must get a seller's permit if they make retail sales.
+Churches and nonprofit organizations are not exempt from collecting and paying the tax on sales they make, unless the event meets specific criteria.
+Learn more from our Nonprofits and Religious Groups guide.
+Churches and nonprofits must get a sellers permit if they make retail sales.

 Whether you're in business for yourself, or you represent a corporation or partnership, you'll need to file an Idaho income tax return if your gross income from Idaho meets the filing requirement.
 If you have employees in Idaho, you may also need to file and pay employee taxes.